peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public double ToDouble();

 Converts this value to a 64-bit floating-point number.
-The half-even rounding mode is used.If this value is a NaN, sets the high bit of the 64-bit floating point number's mantissa for a quiet NaN, and clears it for a signaling NaN.
+The half-even rounding mode is used.
+If this value is a NaN, sets the high bit of the 64-bit floating point number's mantissa for a quiet NaN, and clears it for a signaling NaN.
 Then the next highest bit of the mantissa is cleared for a quiet NaN, and set for a signaling NaN.
 Then the other bits of the mantissa are set to the lowest bits of this object's unsigned mantissa.

 <b>Returns:</b>